Hydronephrosis is swelling of one kidney due to a backup of urine. This problem may occur in one kidney.

-Hydronephrosis (kidney swelling) is a condition that occurs with a disease.
+Hydronephrosis (kidney swelling) occurs as the result of a disease.
 It is not a disease itself.
-Conditions that are often associated with unilateral hydronephrosis include:
+Problems that may lead to hydronephrosis include:

-Unilateral hydronephrosis occurs in approximately 1 in 100 people.
+Hydronephrosis in one kidney occurs in about 1 in 100 people.

-Unilateral hydronephrosis is found on an imaging test such as:
+The condition is found on an imaging test such as:

 If hydronephrosis is left untreated, the affected kidney may be permanently damaged.
-Kidney insufficiency or kidney failure is rare with unilateral hydronephrosis because the other kidney usually functions normally.
-However, if the patient has only one functioning kidney, kidney failure will occur.
+Kidney failure is rare if the other kidney is working normally.
+However, kidney failure will occur if there is only one functioning kidney.

-Call your health care provider if you have prolonged or severe flank pain, or if you suspect hydronephrosis.
+Call your health care provider if you have ongoing or severe flank pain, or fever, or if you think you may have hydronephrosis.